DataDog/documentation/content/en/monitors/monitor_types/process_check.md

 ## Overview

-A process check monitor watches the status produced by `process.up` reported by the check in the Agent.
-At the Agent level you can [configure thresholds][1] based on the number of matching processes.
+A process check monitor watches the status produced by the Agent check `process.up`.
+At the Agent level you can [configure your check thresholds][1] based on the number of matching processes.

 ## Monitor creation